sophiesongge/ContinuousRDF/README.md

 Importing ContinuousRDF as a project in IDEA
 --------------------------------------------

-1. Open File > Import Project... and navigate to the storm-starter directory of your storm clone (e.g. ~/workspace/ContinuousRDF).
+1. Open File > Import Project... and navigate to the ContinuousRDF check out directory of your storm clone (e.g. ~/workspace/ContinuousRDF).

 2. Select Import project from external model, select "Maven", and click Next.